-Rhode Island Gov. Raimondo heads for Senate confirmation vote to be commerce secretary
+Rhode Island Gov. Raimondo is confirmed as commerce secretary

 “I think she has a more comprehensive and informed view about these matters than Wilbur Ross, who had a strong bias toward the steel industry and made little effort to understand the global intricacies of the tech sector,” said Rufus Yerxa, president of the National Foreign Trade Council, which represents multinational corporations.

-If confirmed, Raimondo will take over a department with a roughly $8 billion budget and more than 43,000 employees.
+Once sworn in, Raimondo will take over a department with a roughly $8 billion budget and more than 43,000 employees.
 Her relations with her state’s labor unions were often rocky.

 As state treasurer in 2011, she championed pension reforms that raised the retirement age and cut benefits for public employees.
 Those battles have not been forgotten, though the Laborers’ International, a construction industry union, backed her.